Summary of DAVID SPIEGELHALTER The Art of Uncertainty How to Navigate Chance, Ignorance, Risk and Luck

 J.K.
 Rowling

-Cybernetyka i charakter (Cybernetics and Character) by Prof Marian Mazur (This book I read several times when I was 14 and didn’t understand it, because I haven’t developed my mathematical intelligence enough but when I picked this book again when I was 15, I got it immediately.
+Cybernetyka i charakter (Cybernetics and Character) by Prof Marian Mazur (This book I read several times when I was 14 and didn’t understand it, because I hadn’t developed my mathematical intelligence enough, but when I picked this book again when I was 15, I got it immediately.
 It’s about systems thinking and neurofeedback and presents a cybernetic theory of human character.
 The key argument is that our ‘character’ (not to be confused with the psychological term ‘personality’ relating to symptoms of human behaviour, not its source) cannot be changed by compulsion or persuasion or even self-persuasion.
 Therefore, in order to establish conformity between one’s character and one’s situation, the only possibility (according to cybernetics) is to change the situation or environment, not the character, which is now confirmed by genetics.
-Prof Mazur was nominated for the Nobel prize for his work, and that’s why I got interested in this discipline at that young age.)

 Huna by Max Freedom Long (At 14, I was reading everything that was mind-expanding, extraordinary, and about unlimited human potential.
 Huna was very trendy in Poland at that time.)